Keeping customers safer

 You shouldn't let any customer inside your vehicle if they have any coronavirus symptoms or been told to self-isolate.

-Hygiene and safety advice for taxi drivers
+Hygiene and safety advice

 - You should have disposable tissues with you to catch coughs and sneezes.

 - You should wash your hands before and after you get into your vehicle and before you touch a customer’s luggage.